jpberriz/jpberriz.net/_posts/2022-01-17-dealing-with-abundance-and-excess.md

 ---
-title: Details of new process
+title: Dealing with abundance and excess
-permalink: details-of-new-process
+permalink: dealing-with-abundance-and-excess
 categories:
-- Creative process
+- Life
 tags:
-- Creativity
+- Abundance
-- Process
+- Excess
 layout: post
 ---
 Which direction should I take?